AcuGIS/Nominatim-Server/README.md

 ## Loading Additional PBFs, Multiplie PBFs, or Replacing Existing PBFs:

-You can use our reload-OpenNameSearch.sh script via GitHUB script.
+You can use our reload-Nominatim-Server.sh script via GitHUB script.

 Usage is:
 <code>
-./reload-OpenNameSearch.sh [PBF_URL1] ...
+./reload-Nominatim-Server.sh [PBF_URL1] ...
 </code>

 ## Enable Automatic Updates